INSPIRATION – EXPLORE RIBE AND THE WADDEN SEA NATIONAL PARK, UNESCO WORLD HERITAGE

 Also see: 10 things to do for free in Ribe – Denmark

 Experience Denmark in the Middle Ages – The romantic medieval town – Ribe is Denmark’s best preserved Medieval town.

 Ribe Cathedral is also rated with 2 stars in the Michelin Guide to Sights and Attractions, combining the best of old and new.
 You find mosaics and fresco paintings by the famous Cobra artist Carl Henning Pedersen but also fresco paintings from the Middle Ages.
 The Cathedral at Ribe is built in the Romanesque style.
 Although certain parts of the church later were constructed in a Gothic style.
 Ribe Cathedral is the only 5-aisled church in Denmark.
 You can see the tombs of rich people from the area inside the cathedral.
 Also two Danish kings are buried in the cathedral.
 Access to the Cathedral and the Commoner´s tower when services are not in progress.
 Find more information, photos and the Ribe Cathedral’s history here: Ribe Cathedral

-Be sure to climb the inside of the Commoner’s Tower.
+For the best view of the town and surrounding national park be sure to climb the Commoner’s Tower.
 It is 52 meters (170 feet) high with 248 steps.
 In clear weather one can enjoy a scenic view with the spacious landscape expanding in a radius of about 30 to 35km (19 to 22 miles).
-On such clear days it is possible to see the city of Esbjerg, the Wadden Sea National Park and North Sea islands of Rømø, Mandø, and Fanø - and of course all the red roofs of Ribe and the marshland.
+On such clear days it is possible to see the city of Esbjerg, the UNESCO Wadden Sea World Heritage and North Sea islands of Rømø, Mandø, and Fanø – and of course all the red roofs of Ribe

 Read more about the mentioned museums and activity centres: Museums and Activity Centres